cozy/cozy-flagship-app/README.md

 Once this is done, you should now have a decrypted file resembling `android/sentry.properties.example`.

 ### Installing the configuration

-You simply have to copy paste the content of the decrypted file into both `android/sentry.properties.example` and `ios/sentry.properties.example` and then rename them as `sentry.properties` (mandatory name).
+Extract the content of `cozy-react-native/sentry.properties` from the password-store-team repository into `android/sentry.properties` and `ios/sentry.properties` file.

 ## Run the React Native App